March 29 and March 30, 2019

 The New York Times best-selling author's readership spans young people to adults and combined, her books have sold more than eight million copies.
 Anderson has won several international, national and state awards and has been recognized for her efforts in championing intellectual freedom and diversity in publishing.

 The award-winning journalist and former First Lady of Colorado introduced the audience to her powerful book, The Newcomers: Finding Refuge, Friendship, and Hope in an American Classroom.
 Her narrative non-fiction follows the lives of 22 teen immigrants – many arriving directly from refugee camps – and their first year in America at Denver's South High School.

 Born in London to Irish parents, Thorpe's work has appeared in The New York Times Magazine, The New Yorker, Texas Monthly and 5280.
 Her first book, Just Like Us: The True Story of Four Mexican Girls Coming of Age in America, was named one of the best books of the year by The Washington Post.
 The Denver Center for the Performing Arts adapted the non-fiction book for the stage.

 Andreas M. Antonopoulos, best-selling author and expert, discusses the future of programmable money.
 Check out some of his best-selling books.

-If you missed the event, check out the video coming soon!
+If you missed the event check out the videoopens a new window!

 Author A. J. Finn’s debut thriller, The Woman in the Window, is predicted to be one of 2018’s most buzzworthy books, with a major motion picture already in the works.